 The $500,000 annual limit can be claimed in a single corporation or shared amongst other CCPCs that are associated for income tax purposes.
 In general, associated corporations share some degree of common control within a related group of shareholders.

 The rules contain a restriction in claiming the small business deduction based on size, which is triggered when the taxable capital of a CCPC, together with the taxable capital of associated corporations, exceeds $10 million at the end of the taxation year.
-Under the current law, the SBD is reduced when taxable capital employed in Canada within the associated group exceeds $10 million and is eliminated when taxable capital reaches $15 million.
+The SBD is reduced when taxable capital employed in Canada within the associated group exceeds $10 million and, before this new change, was eliminated when taxable capital reaches $15 million.

-The table below illustrates the proposed annual tax savings of the increased small business deduction at levels of taxable capital between $10 million and $50 million.
-The tax savings will be the most significant at levels of taxable capital near the current limit of $15 million and will gradually decrease as taxable capital increases.
+The table below illustrates the anticipated annual tax savings of the increased small business deduction at levels of taxable capital between $10 million and $50 million.
+The tax savings are the most significant at levels of taxable capital near the previous limit of $15 million and gradually decrease as taxable capital increases.

 |Taxable capital ($)||SBD ($)||Taxes payable ($)||SBD ($)||Taxes payable ($)|